 In a nutshell, a maker makes liquidity and a taker takes liquidity, that’s the concept of maker taker trading system.
 Now, it will be easier for anything else to follow.

-How The Maker Taker Trading System Works?
+How The Maker Taker Trading System Work?

 In the maker taker trading system, the maker who provides liquidity to the crypto market “taker” receives reduced fees.
 These maker fees apply when a maker adds liquidity to the order book by either placing a limit sell above market price or a limit buy below market price.
-The maker fees are usually paid only when new incoming orders take over such orders.
+Maker fees are usually paid only when new incoming orders take over such orders.

 The Benefits of Maker Taker Trading System

 The makers (traders who add liquidity) will enjoy a reduced maker fee from the trading system while the takers (traders who remove liquidity) will also enjoy a reduced fee.
-Although, takers pay more than makers.
+However, takers pay more than makers.

 What are Maker Fees and Taker Fees?